bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Paste in the mnemonic, when asked.

     ii.
 If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows (ensure your Ledger device is plugged in and running the COSMOS app).
-Do these for nft and oracle users as well.:
+Do these for nft users as well.:

     ```
     blzcli keys add vuser --ledger --account <i>